Tetrax-10/letterboxd-bio/index.md

 **"I am no longer accepting the things I cannot change.
 I am changing the things I cannot accept."** — _Angela Davis: Portrait of a Revolutionary_ (1984)

-**"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion."** — _Thelma & Louise_ (1991)

 **"I would rather be a free soul in a cage than a caged soul in a free world."** — _A Beautiful Mind_ (2001)

 <br>